Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 Confidential information for 126,000 students and employees at six Florida community colleges were publicly available on the internet for five days, according to a state library service.

-A spokeswoman for the College Center for Library Automation would not identify the specific information exposed, other than to say it was protected by a Florida statute and did not include financial information or library records.
+A spokeswoman for the College Center for Library Automation would not identify the specific information exposed other than to say it was protected by a Florida statute and did not include financial information or library records.

 That means the information probably includes student names and social security numbers and driver's license information, and that's all you need to know.

-This stuff was online available May 29th or June the second, and that means it was available for one and all to find accidentally or on purpose on the internet, and that means that some of these people probably had their identity stolen, and that means life has become hell for them.
+This stuff was online available May 29th or June the 2nd, and that means it was available for one and all to find accidentally or on purpose on the internet.

 Need not happen to you.

-There's only one person you should ever give your social security number to, and it's life lock.
+There's only one person you should ever give your social security number to, and it's Life Lock.

-I'll have mine.
+I alone have mine.

 That's the only way to keep other people from stealing it and using it.

-Well, they might steal it, they might get hold of it.
+They might get a hold of it.

 They can't use it.

-The moment that happens, the experts at LifeLock are informed.
+The moment that happens, the experts at Life Lock are informed.

 And you get a call.